byuistats/confidence_level_app/README.md

-# Normal Distribution App
+# Normal Distribution Applet

-This project is a JavaScript application that visualizes the standard normal distribution curve.
-It allows users to interactively drag a critical value and see the corresponding areas under the curve dynamically updated.
+This project is a simple JavaScript applet that visualizes the standard normal distribution and allows users to adjust the critical value for shading the tails of the distribution.

-## Features

-- Visual representation of the standard normal distribution.
-- Interactive dragging of the critical value to adjust shaded areas.
-- Shaded regions representing the tails and the confidence interval.

-## Technologies Used

-- React: For building the user interface.
-- D3.js or Chart.js: For rendering the normal distribution curve.
-- CSS: For styling the application.

 ## Project Structure

 ```
-normal-dist-app
+normal-dist-applet
 ├── src
-│   ├── index.js          # Entry point of the application
+│   ├── index.html       # Main HTML document
-│   ├── components
-│   │   └── NormalCurve.js # Component for rendering the normal curve
+│   ├── app.js          # JavaScript code for generating the plot
-│   └── styles
-│       └── main.css      # Styles for the application
+│   └── style.css       # Styles for the applet
-├── public
-│   └── index.html        # Main HTML file
 ├── package.json        # npm configuration file
 └── README.md           # Project documentation
 ```

 ## Installation